 4 cardamom pods

-2 teaspoons of fennel seeds lightly bruised with the back of
+2 teaspoons of fennel seeds lightly bruised with the back of a spoon

 1 pinch of asafoetida powder

 Half a teaspoon of ginger juice (chop fresh ginger and wring out the juice) If you have a tendency to coldness then add half a teaspoon of ginger powder

 Mix everything together in a pan and bring to the boil.
 Simmer gently for about 5 minutes, remove from the heat and keep it covered for a further 20 minutes.
 Filter and keep warm in a flask to drink regularly throughout the day.
 If the mouth goes dry then add one teaspoon of honey to the flask.